Introduction

 Entry conditions define when to enter a trade.
 You can specify multiple conditions, and they will be combined with AND logic (all must be true).

-Buy when RSI crosses above 50 AND price breaks out of swing high for BTC 1DThis creates two entry conditions that must both be met simultaneously.
+This creates two entry conditions that must both be met simultaneously.

 Sequential Conditions